 \subsubsection{MuSCAT}

-The Multi-colour Simultaneous Camera for studying Atmospheres of Transiting planets (MuSCAT, \citealp{narita2015muscat}) is a three-band imager mounted on the 188-cm telescope of National Astrononical Observatory of Japan in Okayama, Japan.
-MuSCAT is equipped with three 1024$\times$1024 pixel CCDs with pixel scale of 0$''$.358 pixel$^{-1}$.
+The Multi-colour Simultaneous Camera for studying Atmospheres of Transiting planets (MuSCAT, \citealp{narita2015muscat}) is a three-band imager mounted on the 188 cm telescope of National Astronomical Observatory of Japan in Okayama, Japan.
+MuSCAT is equipped with three 1024$\times$1024 pixel CCDs with a pixel scale of 0$''$.358 pixel$^{-1}$.
 The field of view of MuSCAT is 6$'$.1$\times$6$'$.1.
 Each CCD is coupled with an Astrodon Photometrics Generation 2 Sloan filter.
-The three filter bands are $g$ (400-550 nm), $r$ (550-700 nm) and $z_s$ (820-920 nm).
+The three filter bands are $g$ (400--550 nm), $r$ (550--700 nm) and $z_s$ (820--920 nm).

 We observed a full transit of TOI-2445 b on 2021 February 7 UT with MuSCAT.
-The exposure times were 30, 20 and 35 s for the $g$, $r$ and $z_s$ bands, respectively.
-After performing dark and flatfield calibrations, we extracted light-curves by aperture photometry with radii of 3$''$.6, 4$''$.3, and 3$''$.6 using a custom data reduction pipeline \citep{fukui2011}.
-The resulting photometric dispersion per exposure are 1.4$\%$, 0.7$\%$ and 0.2$\%$.
+The exposure times were 30, 20, and 35 s for the $g$, $r$, and $z_s$ bands, respectively.
+After performing dark and flat-field calibrations, we extracted light curves by aperture photometry with radii of 3$''$.6, 4$''$.3, and 3$''$.6 for the respective filters using a custom data reduction pipeline \citep{fukui2011}.
+The resulting photometric dispersion per exposure (i.e. the root mean square of the light curve fitting residuals) are 1.44$\%$, 0.71$\%$, and 0.15$\%$.